 The Romans were already very much into warm baths, especially when they arrived in cold Britannica which was the most northerly posting in the Roman Empire.
 They probably couldn’t believe their luck to discover what the Celts had discovered and made good use of before them; gallons and gallons of hot running water.
 They named the place after the Celtish goddess of the spring ‘Aqua Arnemetiae’ and built a Roman Baths, just as they did at Bath in Somerset, which they called ‘Aqua Sulis’.
-And just as they did at Bath in Somerset it is almost certain that they built hot and cold bath houses, a temple and most essential …a place to eat and sleep!
+It is almost certain that they built hot and cold bath houses, a temple and most essential… a place to eat and sleep, just as they did at Bath!
 ‘Aqua Arnematiae’ (Buxton) was an important Roman settlement.
 It was at the intersection of two main military roads, and a place for bathing in the warm and natural waters.
-Unfortunately all the remains of the Roman baths have gone.
-It is thought that successive developers in the 16th, 17th, 18th, and 19th, centuries have either built over, or destroyed them.
+Unfortunately all the remains of the Roman Baths have gone.
+It is thought that successive developers in the 16th, 17th, 18th and 19th centuries have either built over, or destroyed them.

 Many famous people have slept away the nights in its ancient rooms.
 They say that each room could write a book, with perhaps a few plots of treason, intrigue and maybe the odd ghost story thrown in.
 If you’re staying here, just before you drop off to sleep tonight, let your mind wander a while, and think of all the wondrous things that have happened at this place for over three thousand years or more.